-The Draper Center employs 12-17 student coordinators each year.
+The Draper Center employs 20-25 student coordinators each year.
 Coordinators work with Draper Center staff to manage volunteers, to arrange program logistics, and to partner with community organizations.
-Coordinators focus on two to three programs throughout the year.
-Applications to become a student coordinator for the 2014-2015 school year are now available.
+Coordinators focus on one to two programs throughout the year.
+Student Coordinator applications for the 2017-2018 school year will be available in early February.

 Community Engagement Coordinators plan, develop and evaluate community work, events and opportunities, organize shuttle drivers to support all of the Center's programs, and prepare for and direct Alternative Spring Breaks.

-Educational Outreach Coordinator organize campus programs for middle and high school students, and assist with educational outreach programs like Pomona Partners, LINC, and the Pomona College Academy for Youth Success (PAYS).
+Educational Outreach Coordinators organize campus programs for middle and high school students, and assist with educational outreach programs like Pomona Partners, LINC, and the Pomona College Academy for Youth Success (PAYS).

 Community Based Research and Learning Coordinators examine community based research and learning programs on other college campuses, facilitate community based research and learning website, compose guidelines for community based research and learning classes, and coordinate activities of students in community based research and learning classes.